-If you receive confirmation from NICHD to use an image from the NICHD Safe to Sleep® campaign, you may use the following citation: "Photos courtesy of the Safe to Sleep® campaign: SafetoSleep@nichd.nih.gov."
+If you receive confirmation from NICHD to use an image from the NICHD Safe to Sleep® campaign, you may use the following citation: "Photos courtesy of the NICHD Safe to Sleep® campaign."

 If you receive confirmation from NICHD to use an image that is not part of the Safe to Sleep® campaign, you may use the following citation: "Courtesy: Eunice Kennedy Shriver National Institute of Child Health and Human Development."

-NICHD-funded researchers may credit the Institute on their websites.
+NICHD-funded researchers may credit NICHD on their websites.
 However, the NICHD logo should not be used without explicit permission from NICHD.
-For questions regarding the reproduction or use of the NICHD logo or any graphics, contact the NICHD Information Resource Center.
+For questions on the reproduction or use of the NICHD logo or any graphics, contact the NICHD Information Resource Center.

 The NICHD logo should not be combined with other design elements to create a new logo for any office or program.